harrycresswell/harry/content/uses.md

 I have [NordVPN](https://nordvpn.com/) set up to open at login.
 If my laptop is on, then NordVPN is running.
 It masks my IP, protects me from trackers and malware, and when using the internet on public Wi-Fi.

-[Signal](https://www.signal.org)** is the open source messaging app we should probably all be using, though I find myself mostly using [Whatsapp](https://www.whatsapp.com/).
+[Signal](https://www.signal.org)** is the open source messaging app we should probably all be using, though I find myself mostly using [Whatsapp](https://www.whatsapp.com/) as that’s what the majority of my friends use.

-I made the switch from Dropbox to [Sync](https://www.sync.com/) at the beginning of 2021 after researching secure, end-to-end encrypted cloud storage providers.
+I made the switch from Dropbox to [Sync](https://www.sync.com/) at the beginning of 2021, after researching secure, end-to-end encrypted cloud storage providers.

 I switched from Google Workspace to [Tutanota](https://tutanota.com/)** at the beginning of 2022 and haven’t looked back.
 I’ve written about [my experience with Tutanota](/writing/privacy-focused-email/) in detail.
 I also use Tutanota’s encrypted Calendar.

-~~[Raivo OTP](https://apps.apple.com/us/app/raivo-otp/id1459042137)** is a fantastic open source authenticator app which I use to generate one-time passwords.
-It seemlessly handles back up and sync across iOS and MacOS devices.~~ Since the [suspicious circumstances](https://www.youtube.com/watch?v=Z0IkcyGUqKc) surrounding the Raivo takeover, I’ve switched to using [2FAS](https://2fas.com/), another popular open source one-time/2FA password generator.
+Since the [suspicious circumstances](https://www.youtube.com/watch?v=Z0IkcyGUqKc) surrounding the Raivo takeover, I’ve switched to using [2FAS](https://2fas.com/)** for one-time two-factor authentication3 codes.

 [Jitsi Meet](https://meet.jit.si)** is another fantastic open source tool, which I use for video calls.
 Calls are encrypted and you don’t need an account to use it, which is a bonus.

 [Tresorit Send](https://send.tresorit.com) is brilliant for sending big files, end-to-end encrypted.

-[Malwarebytes](https://www.malwarebytes.com/) is a lightweight anti-malware and virus removal software which quietly runs in the background, performing a daily scan of your system to keep it protected.

 ## Reading